larvit/node-slug/README.md

 - respecting [RFC 3986](https://tools.ietf.org/html/rfc3986)
 - Comprehensive tests
 - No dependencies (except the unicode table)
-- Not in coffee-script (lol)
+- Not in coffee-script (except the tests lol)
 - Coerces foreign symbols to their english equivalent
-- Works in browser (window.slug) and AMD/CommonJS-flavoured module loaders (except the unicode symbols unless you use browserify but who wants to download a ~2mb js file, right?)
+- Works in browser (window.slug) and AMD/CommonJS-flavoured module loaders (except the unicode symbols unless you use browserify but who wants to download a ~2MB js file, right?)

 ```
 npm install larvitslugify